 Beyond excellent brunch and lunch items, West Allis Cheese & Sausage Shoppe offers some of the best bloody marys in the city.
-All of the bloody mary choices come with a house blended mix that definitely emphasizes the tomato juice, and they all come with a mini Rhinelander beer chaser.
-Otherwise there are four options, each with really creative toppings like a mini grilled cheese, bacon, meat sticks, celery, mozzarella whips, olives, pickles, cheese and sausage kabobs, and hard boiled eggs ($10+).
+All of the bloody mary choices come with a house-blended mix that definitely emphasizes the tomato juice, and they all come with a mini Rhinelander beer chaser.
+Otherwise, there are four options, each with really creative toppings like mini grilled cheese, bacon, meat sticks, celery, mozzarella whips, olives, pickles, cheese, and sausage kabobs, and hard-boiled eggs ($10+).
 With all these options, the bloody mary at West Allis Cheese & Sausage Shoppe definitely counts as an appetizer

 West Allis Location

 - Address: 6832 W. Becher St., West Allis

 - Hours: Monday-Thursday, 7am-6pm | Friday, 7am-5pm | Saturday, 7am-4pm | Sunday, 8am-2pm

 Public Market Location

 - Address: 400 N. Water St.